-Translation: Chapter Two is part of Bad Translation, CRATE’s programme for 2009-10.
-The programme is generously supported by Arts Council England and Kent County Council.
+History of a Time to Come is part of Bad Translation, CRATE’s programme for 2009/10.
+It is generously supported by Arts Council England and Kent County Council.